leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

 2. How to derive different linear attention variants from scratch; and
 3. How to parallelize training linear attention models

-## Learning How to Learn In-Context
+## Learning how to learn in-context

 First, what do we want from an ideal model?

-1. **In-Context Learning**: We want it to learn from information it has ingested so far and use that information to make more accurate predictions moving forward.
+1. **In-context learning**: We want it to learn from information it has ingested so far and use that information to make more accurate predictions moving forward.

-2. **Computational Expressivity**: We want it to have a complex-enough internal machinery so it can actually solve hard problems we encounter in real-life.
+2. **Computational expressivity**: We want it to have a complex-enough internal machinery so it can actually solve hard problems we encounter in real-life.

 3. **Efficiency**.